pkimani/Originator/README.md

 # Originator
-This is a social media built with full stack web application technologies.
+This is an Express.js template built with full stack web application technologies.